yaypm/davis-server/docs/getting_started.md

 - **Node.js** - (6.x or newer) installed
 - **MongoDB** - installed with a [fully qualified domain name (FQDN)](https://kb.iu.edu/d/aiuv).
 This can be on the same server as your Davis instance (local) or on another server (remote).
 Guides: [AWS: EC2 instance with Route53](setup/mongo.md) or [Cloud9](https://community.c9.io/t/setting-up-mongodb/1717).
 The MongoLab addon removes this requirement if you're using Heroku.
 - **Valid Certificate** - Davis communicates with a number of different services.
 It's required that this connection is secured with a valid cert.
-- **Publicly accessible endpoint** - Davis needs to be publicly accessible.
+- **Publicly accessible endpoint** - This is required for both Slack and Alexa support.

 ## Deploy